arushi-866/TaskNest/README.md

 2. **Challenge: Secure Team Invitations**
    Creating a secure way to invite users to teams without exposing sensitive data.
    **Solution:** Developed a token-based invitation system where unique, time-limited tokens are generated and sent via email.
 These tokens are validated on the backend before granting team membership.

+3. **Challenge: Responsive Data Presentation** Displaying complex task data and statistics on mobile devices was challenging.
+   **Solution:** Utilized Tailwind CSS to create a fluid grid system that transforms from multi-column layouts on desktop to stacked card views on mobile, ensuring all features remain accessible.

+## Future Scope

+- Role-based access control
+- Real-time updates using WebSockets
+- Email and in-app reminders
+- React Native mobile application